Cornell University Logo

 Cornell University Seal Logo

 The seal has a round shape and a complex structure.
 In the center, there is a quadrangular shield with a sharp base.
 It is divided into two parts: a rectangle and a flattened triangle.
 In the upper part are two more shields of the same kind: on the right – painted stripes, and on the left – a schematic landscape with the sun, water, a mountain, and a three-masted sailing ship.
 An open book is divided by a vertical stripe into two halves in the lower part.
-The main shield is surrounded by a double ring of thin and wide stripes, followed by the name of the university and the year of its appearance.
+The main shield is surrounded by a double ring of thin and wide stripes, followed by the name of the university and the year of its establishment.
 The inscription is in outline hollow font.
 A double border runs along the edge.

 Font and Colors